one of the most mystical orchid varieties.

 The number of orchid species in nature is estimated at 20,000.
-There are also very exclusive genera among this wide variety.
+This wide variety also includes very exclusive genera.
 Vanda is one of them.
-It is perhaps the most mysterious genus among the orchids, with a unique splendor of color and exotic aerial roots!
+It is perhaps the most mysterious genus of orchids, with a unique display of colors and exotic aerial roots!

-The Vanda is native to the southern flanks of the Himalayas and in the region from India to southern China.
+The Vanda is originally found on the southern flanks of the Himalayas and in the region from India to South China.
 The orchids grow high in the trees of the jungle.
-With its long roots, the plant settles in trees.
+With its long roots, the plant establishes itself in trees.
 The roots feed on the morning dew and rain.

-The Vanda is sold both as a flower and a flowering plant.
-The flowers of the Vanda have a long shelf life: consumers can enjoy flowering plants and cut branches in the living room for weeks.
-Due to the slow growth, the Vanda is very robust and the plant can withstand less favorable conditions better than other houseplants.
+The Vanda is sold both as a flower and as a flowering plant.
+The flowers of the Vanda have a long shelf life: the consumer can enjoy flowering plants and cut branches for weeks in the living room.
+Due to its slow growth, the Vanda is very robust and the plant can handle less favorable conditions much better than other houseplants.

 Vandas do very well at normal room temperatures, between 18 and 27 degrees Celsius.
-At the right temperature and lots of light, the plant will actively grow all year round.
+With the right temperature and a lot of light, the plant will grow actively all year round.

-A Vanda orchid needs a lot of light to bloom.
-Avoid direct sunlight in summer: this causes the leaves of the plant to turn pale and light green.
+A Vanda orchid needs a lot of light to flower.
+Avoid direct sunlight in the summer: this will make the leaves of the plant fade and light green.
 Leaves can also shrivel.
 Too little light will cause the leaves to turn dark green.
 The plant will then no longer bloom.
-When opening the flower, it still has to come in color.
+When opening the flower, it must still come to color.